kreteshq/kretes.dev/tutorial/html-prototype.md

 `kretes` can be abbreviated to just `ks`, `generate` to just `g` and `component` to just `comp` i.e. the command `ks g comp TaskCollection` will also work
 </Notice>

-This command will create a file in `<project root>/components/`.
+This command will create a file in `app/components/`.
 Open the `TaskCollection.tsx` and replace the following content:

 ```tsx
 import React from 'react';